NathBabs/task-analyzer/Readme.md

+# ⚠  🚩 I couldn't find a way to deploy to VERCEL so i used heroku  instead

 # For testing the function
 ## Sample of input
 Pass a string of this format into the analyzeTasks() function. <br>